Little Rock Community Outreach

 Director’s Community Leadership Award (DCLA):

 The FBI recognizes the achievements of individuals or organizations in the community who provide outstanding service by presenting the annual Director’s Community Leadership Award.
 This award is given to those who are actively involved in drug, gang, crime, and violence education and prevention.
-Our 2012 recipient was Joyce Mosley Raynor, Founder and Executive Director of the Center for Healing Hearts and Spirits in Little Rock.
+Our 2013 recipient was Kareem Moody, for his work as a longtime advocate for the education and protection of Arkansas’ at-risk youth.

 Among our other ongoing efforts: